amon28/Kits-Plugin/README.md

 - Makes every kit have a permission
 - Custom names on items
 - Enchants
-- Remake the whole plugin to use forms
+- Remake the whole plugin to use forms / (Advance Kits)

 # How To Install (recommended to have DevTools)
 ●1.Download the plugin.